jupyter/docker-stacks/tensorflow-notebook/README.md

 * Everything in [Scipy Notebook](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook)
 * Tensorflow for Python 2.7 and 3.5 (without GPU support)

 ## Basic Use

-The following command starts a container with the Notebook server listening for HTTP connections on port 8888 without authentication configured.
+The following command starts a container with the Notebook server listening for HTTP connections on port 8888 with a randomly generated authentication token configured.

 ```
-docker run -d -p 8888:8888 jupyter/tensorflow-notebook
+docker run -it --rm -p 8888:8888 jupyter/tensorflow-notebook
 ```

+Take note of the authentication token included in the notebook startup log messages.
+Include it in the URL you visit to access the Notebook server or enter it in the Notebook login form.

 ## Tensorflow Single Machine Mode